 They are known for their unique sense of smell and are more adept at following a scent on the ground rather than air.
 Their long ears and big lips mostly help them in trapping the smells which are near to their nose.
 This trait of following whatever scent comes to their nose may compel them to take to the streets in the pursuit of getting at it.

 Australia uses Beagle for termite detection, while considerations are also being made to employ it in detecting explosives and drugs.
 After the 2010 Haiti earthquake, they were used in the search and rescue operation and even succeeded in locating Hotel Montana’s owner who had been buried under the rubble for some 100 hours post which he was rescued.
 New York City was also known to hire these dogs to detect bedbugs.

-The Beagles are known for their stubborn and independent nature which are always on the lookout to have their will whenever they desire to get something done.
-Hence, training them is essential from their puppy days with a firm and efficient master needed.
+The Beagles are known for their stubborn and independent nature, always on the lookout to have their will whenever they desire to get something done.
+Hence, training them firmly is essential from their puppy days.

-Beagles weighting between 25 and 30 pounds require 674 to 922 calories in a day.
+Beagles weighing between 25 and 30 pounds require 674 to 922 calories in a day.
 While choosing dog food for them make sure that it is high in protein, comprising of whole meat, poultry, or fish.
-Fatty acids sources like sunflower, fish oil or safflower are even essential to maintain the shine on the coat.
+Fatty acid sources like sunflower, fish oil or safflower are essential for maintaining the shine on the coat.
 Carbohydrates like brown rice, as well as fibers, are even needed.
-Avoid giving it meat by products such as spleen, kidney, liver, bones and lungs as well as cereal grains such as corn or wheat since they would have a problem in digesting them.
+Avoid giving it meat by-products such as spleen, kidney, liver, bones, and lungs as well as cereal grains such as corn or wheat since they would have a problem in digesting them.